tughi/recode/docs/IR.md

 }
 ```

 Defines a named struct type or declares an opaque (externally defined) type.
-Type names may be namespaced with `.` (e.g. `code.ast.Number`); the qualified name is used everywhere the type is referenced, including struct-field `offset` (`offset %p code.ast.Number.value`).
+Type names may be namespaced with `.` (e.g. `code.ast.Number`); the qualified name is used everywhere the type is referenced.

 ### External global variable